Fundamental Analysis of Commodities

 At some point, the price of corn will move to a level that is too low, and demand will increase.
 Alternatively, there may be weather problems during the growing season that will lower the production of corn.
 In these cases, you have to be flexible and realize that prices will not go down forever.

-The longer-term trends in commodities are easier to spot with fundamental analysis, but I prefer to use technical analysis to capture shorter-term movements in commodities prices.
+The longer-term trends in commodities are easier to spot with fundamental analysis, but we prefer to use technical analysis to capture shorter-term movements in commodities prices.
 Most professional commodity traders like to know what the big picture is with commodities using fundamental analysis and then they use technical analysis to time their entries and exits.
 That is the essence of a techno-metal approach to the commodities markets.